Hello, and thanks for visiting my site.

 I’m currently (mostly) based in the San Francisco Bay Area.

-This website showcases most of my work; you can click on the hashtags to organize stories by that topic.
-Please feel free to reach out with comments, ideas, constructive criticism or a hello.
+This website showcases my work; you can click on the hashtags to see stories by that topic.
+Please feel free to reach out with ideas, constructive criticism or a hello.
+I am also available for freelance commissions and consulting.

 - sonipaul at gmail dot com,